- Search The Registry

 Prince Albert Honeycutt was born a slave in Tennessee.
-He ran away during the American Civil War when he was 10 years old.
+He ran away during the American Civil War when he was ten.
 He joined a unit from the Union Army wanting to serve as a drummer boy, but he was too young, so he worked as a mess boy for Union soldier James Compton.

-It was that connection with Compton that eventually led Honeycutt to Fergus Falls, MN.
-When the Civil War ended, Honeycutt went back to Tennessee but found the Klu Klux Klan was gaining strength.
+That connection with Compton eventually led Honeycutt to Fergus Falls, MN.
+When the Civil War ended, Honeycutt returned to Tennessee but found the Klu Klux Klan was gaining strength.
 He then made his way to Compton’s home in Pennsylvania.
 Honeycutt worked for Compton for several years, and when Compton moved to Fergus Falls in July 1872, Honeycutt came along.
 In 1873, Honeycutt helped found the Fergus Falls North Star Baseball Club and played left field for the team.

-He worked a variety of odd jobs during his first few years in Fergus Falls.
+He worked various odd jobs during his first few years in Fergus Falls.
 His first wife died while giving birth to their second child.
 Honeycutt remarried in 1878 and had another two children.
-In 1882 Honeycutt opened a barber shop on Lincoln Avenue in Fergus Falls and he ran for mayor and lost in 1896.
-Both of his daughters graduated high school in the 1800’s and became teachers and taught in country schools in Otter Tail County.
+In 1882 Honeycutt opened a barber shop on Lincoln Avenue in Fergus Falls, and he ran for mayor and lost in 1896.
+Both of his daughters graduated high school in the 1800s, became teachers, and taught in Otter Tail County country schools.